-Alternatively, create just one place for unwinding such as an arbour or summerhouse.
-Arbours provide some shelter and protection from the sun and a pretty corner for you to sit back and enjoy your garden.
+Alternatively, create a special place for unwinding such as an arbour (pictured), gazebo or summerhouse.
+Arbours and gazebos provide some shelter and protection from the sun and a pretty corner for you to sit back and enjoy your garden.
 While summerhouses offer a spot to sit and work on projects away from the doorbell and telephone, while still making the most of the outdoors.

 Alternatively, explore a hard landscaping option such as decking.
 It offers a slightly softer and warmer experience than cold paving.
 Look out for our artificial grass-covered option (pictured) that combines the best of a lawn and decking.
 Just be sure that all screws and nails are firmly in place, and replace any cracked or broken boards before you take your shoes off.